iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend The Basics.md

 **Observations**

 A strongly convex function would satisfy PL conditions.
-See [Strong Convexity, Equivalences and Implications](Properties%20of%20Functions/Strong%20Convexity,%20Equivalences%20and%20Implications.md) for more information.
+See [Strong Convexity](Properties%20of%20Functions/Strong%20Convexity.md) for more information.
 PL doesn't imply convexity.